ninjaas/changeMyGovernment/README.md

 ### Aim: Lets fix our old Governments!

-We should be running it!
+Motivation: We should be running it!

-#### We need change!
-And the time is now.
+#### At this hour, we need change!
+And the right time is now.

 - Old government Rules suck!

-Think... ...
+### Think... ...

   Old Govt Processes and Workflows were created and framed years ago in our constitution and has not been updated.

 We need rapid reforms and changes for the current market demands.

-- At this hour, we strongly need transparent processes, elegant systems, Intellectual leaders and better tools.
+- At this hour, we strongly need transparent processes, Open source platforms, elegant systems, Intellectual leaders and better tools.

-##### Every Transaction be Tracked.
+#### Every Transaction is to be Tracked.

-A Revenue system that tracks every form of money movement!
+A Revenue system that tracks every form of money movements!

-- We need tools to take People consensus for problems.
+#### We need tools
-In the interest of our society and our systems!
+To vote and get consensus for social problems, in the Best interest of our society and our systems!

-##### Issue Trackers:
+#### Issue Trackers:
- Online Communities to discuss and brainstorm People's problems, getting closer to reality and thus giving faster solutions.
+ Online-Virtual Communities to discuss, brainstorm, Vote for People's problems, platforms to get closer to reality and seeing progress faster.

 - We need Radical changes.

-Faster completion of development projects.
+Faster funding to completion to Quality Checks of any development project.

+#### Systems and platforms to identify and Discover Leaders.

-Actionable leaders and great souls.
+- Bring Actionable leaders, Dreamers and great souls with emptyness inside to National Platforms.

-- Tracking Progress of projects
+- Systems to Track Progress of projects.
-In Granular levels and Holistic level.
+At Granular levels and Holistic level.

 - Analysis tools and Reporting:
-Tools to zoom-in at the grass-root levels to find solutions for problems of common man.
+Tools to zoom-in issues at the grass-root levels.

 ##### Time to run and transform Education and make it reach all, to the remotest corner villages!

 - Rapid use of Elegant Technology and adoption!

 ##### Regulation of prices at all levels.
+Identify Demand and Supply.

-##### Dignity of Labour and Reward based Payment systems:
+#### Equality, Dignity of Labour and a New type of Reward based Payment systems:

-a Teacher should also be paid Higher salaries and respected, so are are government officials.
-All are same, from a cleaner to a cook to a plumber.
+a Teacher should also be paid Higher salaries and respected more, so are to be government officials.
+All are same, from a floor cleaner to a cook to a plumber.

-A uniform payment system.
+Respect all.
+###### We all serve for each other.

+#### Reward, Feedback based Payment systems.

-Note: If you pay more and reward more, you get faster results and lesser corrupt minds!
+Note: If you pay more and reward more, you should get faster results and lesser corrupt minds!

-And if you pay peanuts and degrade, the quality is lost with more corrupt practices.
+And if you pay peanuts all the time, expect the quality to be poor and growth of corrupt practices.

 ##### Tax payers money, its a Tax payers nation.

 Tax runs our systems!

-- Its my money, we are all heavy Tax payers.
+- Its my money, we all are heavy Tax payers.
-- Our money is getting misused at every stage.
+- But, our money is getting misused at every stage.
-- We pay Huge taxes and its attached in all commodity Items: Fuel, anything and everything, TAX is hidden deep inside.
+- We pay Huge taxes and its attached in all commodity Items: Fuel, anything and everything, TAX is hidden deep deep inside.

+##### The need —

-- All our money and funds gets misused and no one cares to build systems to transparently monitor Work progress.
+All our money and funds gets misused and no one cares to build systems to transparently monitor progress and funds use.

-- And NO cares to help and influence this change, not to misuse Government funds.
+- Time to care to help and influence this change, zero misuse of our Government funds.

-##### Provide Quality healthcare and Value for money living.
+#### Provide Quality healthcare and Value for money living.

-- Highest forms of Hygiene and cleaniness.
+- Highest forms of Hygiene and cleanliness.

 ##### Greater, safer and faster Transportation.